TechFems-projects-and-resources/react-native-dictionary-app/README.md

 * a component folder, containing already the basic part of the application, like a searchBar component, a core subfolder with a card component
 * a style folder, which contains a helper and themes files: like a real-life project, this dictionary uses a unified way to handle styling to ensure all part of the app looks coherents
-* an API folder, with already the connection to the (dictionary api)[and https://dictionaryapi.dev/]
+* an API folder, with already the connection to the [dictionary api](https://dictionaryapi.dev/)
-* A Context provider - if you never used this before, check the [React documentation](and https://react.dev/learn/passing-data-deeply-with-context) about Context and useContext - it's a way to share information across components avoiding overusing props.
+* A Context provider - if you never used this before, check the [React documentation](https://react.dev/learn/passing-data-deeply-with-context) about Context and useContext - it's a way to share information across components avoiding overusing props.
 We suggest using it as it is a good practice to avoid prop drilling!

 ## Code the next steps!